 Deutsche Lectron GmbH Produktions- (production) und Entwicklungs (development) was formed in late 1967 as the new corporate entity to continue the manufacturing and product development of the Lectron System after the dissolution of Egger-Bahn in the Fall of 1967.

 On December 11th of 2015, I had the pleasure of meeting Mr. Max Gürth (on the far left of the photo) along with my research colleague Günther Stabe.
 Mr. Gürth worked with Mr. Georg Greger (the inventor of the Lectron System) over the span of about 6 years.
 As a former Siemens‘ employee with significant electronic engineering experience, Mr. Gürth was an invaluable resource to Mr. Greger and helped with numerous circuit optimizations.
-He visited Mr. Greger at both his office (at the original Egger-Bahn/Deutsche Lectron manufacturing building located at 73 Albert-Rosshaupterstrasse in Munich) and his home at 19a Marbachstrasse.
-It was about a 10 minute short walk from his apartment to work.
+Mr. Gürth visited Mr. Greger at both the latter’s office (at the original Egger-Bahn/Deutsche Lectron manufacturing building located at 73 Albert-Rosshaupterstrasse in Munich) and home at 19a Marbachstrasse.
+It was about a 10 minute short walk from Mr. Greger’s apartment to work.
 Mr. Greger remained with Deutsche Lectron and was materially involved with Lectron System models developed during the Braun years (1967 – 1972).

 The photo below shows the 73 Albert-Rosshaupterstrasse location today.
 The current building was completed in about 1980 and the current elevators were added in 1984.
 An apartment complex along with a ground floor of businesses including a travel agency and dentist (as of 2013) is now at this address.

 Formation of Deutsche Lectron, GmbH